A Step-by-Step Guide to writing a Thesis Proposal

 Put it all together and there you have it – your thesis proposal!
 At this point in your study, as you are writing this before starting on your study proper, you should write as if you have yet to do it.
 For example, ‘I will’ or ‘We will’ instead of ‘I have’ or ‘We have’.
 It is crucial to make sure your proposal presents original ideas and cites existing research appropriately.
 We offer plagiarism checking services to ensure your work is original and properly referenced.

 One last thing worth mentioning is….. remember to take time to proofread your proposal.
 There is nothing worse than leaving typos and losing marks just because you missed a full-stop or a comma!!
 Furthermore, before submitting your proposal, it’s helpful to know the differences between proofreading and copy-editing to ensure your work is reviewed appropriately.
+Once your thesis is complete, don’t forget your dissertation acknowledgements.

 Contact Us